Small Gods: Plot

 Om manifests himself over the citadel and attempts to grant Brutha the honour of establishing the Church's new doctrines.
 However, Brutha wishes to establish a 'constitutional religion' whereby Om Himself obeys Omnianism's new commandments and answers some of the prayers of his followers in exchange for a steady source of belief, believing that Om will lose his power again otherwise.

-Meanwhile, Ephebe has gained the support of several other nations along the Klatchian coast and has sent an army against Omnia, establishing a beachhead near the citadel.
-Brutha attempts to establish diplomatic contact with the generals of the opposing army, wishing to stop the war and subsequent retaliation before it starts by surrendering and offering numerous concessions.
+Ephebe has allied with several other nations along the Klatchian coast and has sent an army against Omnia, establishing a beachhead near the citadel.
+Brutha attempts to establish diplomatic contact with the generals of the opposing army, wishing to stop the war before it starts by surrendering.
 Despite trusting Brutha, the leaders state they do not trust Omnia and that bloodshed is necessary.
 At the same time, Simony leads the Omnian military including Urn's 'Iron Turtle' war engine to the beachhead in order to fight the anti-Omnian alliance.

-While the fighting occurs on the beachhead, Om attempts to physically intervene, but Brutha demands he does not interfere with the actions of humans.
-Om becomes infuriated but obeys Brutha, instead travelling to Dunmanifestin, where gods gamble on the lives of humans in order to gain or lose belief.
-While there, Om manages to unleash his fury, striking other gods and causing a storm that disrupts the battle.
-Eventually, he forces all other gods of the forces at the battle to tell their soldiers to stop fighting and make peace.
+Om attempts to physically intervene in the battle, but Brutha demands he does not interfere with the actions of humans.
+Om is infuriated but obeys Brutha, and instead travels to Dunmanifestin, where gods gamble on the lives of humans in order to gain or lose belief.
+Om unleashes his fury on the other gods and causing a storm that disrupts the battle.
+Eventually he compels all other gods of the forces at the battle to tell their soldiers to stop fighting and make peace.

-In the book's conclusion Brutha becomes the Eighth Prophet, ending the Quisition's practice of torture and reforming the church to be more open-minded and humanist, with the citadel becoming home to the largest non-magical library on the Discworld.
+In the aftermath Brutha becomes the Eighth Prophet, ending the Quisition's practice of torture and reforming the church to be more open-minded and humanist, with the citadel becoming home to the largest non-magical library on the Discworld.
 Om also agrees to forsake the smiting of Omnian citizens for at least a hundred years.
-The last moments of the book see Brutha's death a hundred years to the day after Om's return to power, and his journey across the ethereal desert towards judgement, guiding the spirit of Vorbis whom he found still in the desert and upon whom he took pity.
-It is also revealed that this century of peace was originally meant to be a century of war and bloodshed which the History Monk Lu-Tze changed to something he liked better.
+A hundred years to the day after Om's return to power Brutha dies.
+In the afterlife he finds the spirit of Vorbis and, taking pity on him, guides him to his judgement.
+It is revealed that this century of peace was originally meant to be a century of war and bloodshed which the History Monk Lu-Tze changed to something he liked better.